marcglasberg/i18n_extension/README.md

 ## Auto saving the locale

-Some apps may allow the user to change the language/locale of the app, from inside the app.
-You can allow that by creating some widget that presents the list of available locales, and then set it with:
+Some apps may allow the user to change the locale of the app from inside the app itself.
+You can allow that by creating some widget that presents a list of available locales, and then set it with:

 ```dart